 After gaining an MA with distinction at the Slade School of Fine Art in 2001, British artist Lucinda Metcalfe was selected for the New Contemporaries exhibition shown as part of Liverpool Biennial and at the Barbican Curve.
-She has since undertaken residencies at the Cyprus School of Art in Paphos and with singer/songwriter Imogen Heap at the Round House in Essex.
+She has since undertaken residencies at the Cyprus College of Art in Paphos and with singer/songwriter Imogen Heap at the Round House in Essex.
 In 2015, Lucinda was a contestant on Sky Arts’ Landscape Artist of the Year.

 Lucinda is fascinated by our society’s obsession with travel and accumulating digital images.
 Her vivid paintings are inspired by the ostensibly idyllic places featured in holiday brochures and advertisements, but her work has a melancholy edge, often showing deserted scenes depicted too early or late in the day for a tourist presence, which disrupts our escapist longings.

 The artist’s use of colour, most notably the ever-present fluorescent underpainting, references the over-saturated images of holiday advertising and of the world viewed through Instagram filters.
 Lucinda is interested in what French philosopher Paul Virilio called the “square horizon” of the screen.
 The idea that society increasingly interacts with and faces the world through the screen, as digital images prevail over the things they are images of.

 Lucinda draws inspiration from her time spent living in Cyprus but also from places closer to home in the British Isles.
 She first started exploring artificial landscapes as a subject when she lived near Clacton-on-Sea, a place she still photographs for its garish amusement arcades and often abandoned fairground rides on the pier.